cocodrilodog/tools-motion-kit/README.md

 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)
 	.Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);
 ```
 It is a lamba expression that receives a `Vector3` parameter and then applies it as needed.
-It could also be a function, but would need more lines of code:
+It could also be a function, but it would need more lines of code:
 ```
 MotionKit.GetMotion(m_Ball, "Position", SetPosition).Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);